Photoluminescence from metal nanostructures -- dependence on size: Theory

 where $\langle \e_{BB}(\omega,T_e) \rangle = \hbar \omega / \big(e^{\frac{\hbar \omega}{k_B T_e}} - 1\big)$ and

-Here, $T_e$ is the electron temperature; for CW illumination, the latter is nearly equal to the phonon temperature, however, since the PL literature is inconsistent on the matter, the notation adopted in this manuscript emphasizes that the dependence is on the electron temperature.
+Here, {\XYZ $T_e$ is the (effective) electron temperature, extracted from the first energy moment of the electron distribution~\cite{Italians_hot_es,GdA_hot_es,Dubi-Sivan,Dubi-Sivan-Faraday}}; for CW illumination, the latter is nearly equal to the phonon temperature, however, since the PL literature is inconsistent on the matter, the notation adopted in this manuscript emphasizes that the dependence is on the electron temperature.
 Further, the absorbed power density ($p_{abs}$) is defined in terms of the local ${\bf E}_L({\bf r};\omega_L,pol',\hat{k'})$ as

 where $\alpha_{abs}({\bf r};\omega_L,pol',\hat{k'})$ is the absorption cross-section density or, in more general terms, the absorbed power density per unit incident intensity $(I_{in})$ of polarization $pol'$ and incidence direction $\hat{k'}$ at a position ${\bf r}$ corresponding to the illumination frequency.
 The saturation power density can be approximated by~\onlinecite{Dubi-Sivan-Faraday,Sivan-Dubi-PL_I}